-Dr. Nieman has received $8.7 million in research grants and published more than 330 peer-reviewed publications in journals and books, and sits on 10 journal editorial boards including the Journal of Applied Physiology and Medicine and Science in Sports and Exercise.
-Dr. Nieman’s Google Scholar h-index is 83, and his publications have been cited more than 25,000 times.
-He is the author of nine books on health, exercise science, and nutrition, including Exercise Testing and Prescription: A Health-Related Approach (New York: McGraw-Hill, 2011, now in its 7th edition).
-Dr. Nieman served as vice-president of the American College of Sports Medicine (ACSM), president of SEACSM, and two terms as president of the International Society of Exercise and Immunology.
+Nieman is the Editor-in-Chief of the Sports Nutrition section of the journal Nutrients, and sits on 10 journal editorial boards including Medicine and Science in Sports and Exercise, and the International Journal of Sport Nutrition and Exercise Metabolism.
+Nieman’s Google Scholar h-index is 101, and his publications have been cited more than 37,000 times.
+He is the author of nine books on health, exercise science and nutrition, including Nutritional Assessment (New York: McGraw-Hill, 2019, now in its 7th edition).
+Nieman served as vice-president of the American College of Sports Medicine (ACSM), president of SEACSM and two terms as president of the International Society of Exercise and Immunology.

-Dr. Nieman received the “100 Scholars Faculty Research Award” from ASU in 1997, the Montoye Scholar Award from the Southeastern American College of Sports Medicine in 2006, the ASU College of Fine and Applied Arts researcher of the year award in 2006, ACSM’s Citation Award in 2013, and represented ASU four times as the Oliver Max Gardner nominee (ASU’s highest award).
+Nieman received the “100 Scholars Faculty Research Award” from Appalachian in 1997, the Montoye Scholar Award from the Southeastern American College of Sports Medicine in 2006, the Appalachian College of Fine and Applied Arts researcher of the year award in 2006, The American College of Sports Medicine’s Citation Award in 2013 and represented Appalachian four times as the Oliver Max Gardner nominee (Appalachian’s highest award).
 He was an acrobatic gymnast and coach for 10 years, and has run 58 marathons (PR 2:37) and ultramarathons.

-Title: Professor, Department of Biology, Principal Investigator, App State NCRC Human Performance Laboratory
+Title: Professor, Principal Investigator, App State NCRC Human Performance Laboratory

 Email address: Email me